squid-cache/squid-cache.github.io/docs/SquidFaq/SystemWeirdnesses.md

 # Linux

-## Can't connect to some sites through Squid
+## Cannot connect to some sites through Squid

 When using Squid, some sites may give errors such as "(111) Connection refused" or "(110) Connection timed out" although these sites work fine